 The route outlined below is our itinerary from our first trip to the Dolomites, with some modifications for improvement.
 It will take you to the Dolomites’ most celebrated places, including Val di Funes (Villnöß), Alpe di Siusi (Seiser Alm), Puez-Odle Nature Park (Naturpark Puez-Geisler), Val Gardena (Grödnertal), Seceda, Cortina d’Ampezzo, Lago di Sorapis, Tre Cime di Lavaredo (Drei Zinnen), Cadini di Misurina, and Lago di Braies (Pragser Wildsee).

-Our Dolomites road trip is a bit unconventional because we integrated this fantastic 3-day Tre Cime di Lavaredo trek into our itinerary.
-This trek is the perfect intro to hut to hut hiking in the Dolomites.
-If however, you don’t want to do that, you can easily modify our itinerary, so that you’re staying in the valleys instead.
+Our Dolomites road trip is a bit unconventional because we integrated this fantastic 3-day Tre Cime di Lavaredo trek into our itinerary, a soft introduction to hut to hut hiking in the Dolomites.
+If you want to skip the hut-to-hut hike, you can easily modify our itinerary, so that you’re staying in the valleys instead.
 We’ve outlined alternative options for each day.

 - Day 1: Val di Funes